streamthoughts/kafka-connect-file-pulse/site/content/en/docs/Developer Guide/filters.md

 ## FailFilter

-The following provides usage information for : `io.streamthoughts.kafka.connect.filepulse.filter.FailFilter`
+The following provides usage information for : `io.streamthoughts.kafka.connect.filepulse.filter.FailFilter`.

 The fail filter can be used to throw an exception with a provided error message.
 For example, this can be useful to stop processing a file when a non-conform record is read.